Kingxukai/linux/Documentation/PCI/endpoint/pci-test-function.rst

 * PCI_ENDPOINT_TEST_COMMAND

-This register will be used by the host driver to indicate the function that the endpoint device must perform.
+This register will be used by the woke host driver to indicate the woke function that the woke endpoint device must perform.

 ========	================================================================
 Bitfield	Description